langchain4j/langchain4j/README.md

-# LangChain4j: Supercharge your Java application with the power of AI
+# LangChain for Java: Supercharge your Java application with the power of LLMs

-Do you want to integrate various AI tools and services into your Java application?
+Do you want to integrate various AI/LLM tools and capabilities into your Java application?

 Did you hear about [LangChain](https://github.com/hwchase17/langchain) and want to try it in Java?